Periodontal Disease Treatment Goodlettsville

 Laser Periodontal Treatment

-A soft tissue laser can be used during the scaling and root planing or Chao Pinhole procedure to help kill bacteria and remove severely damaged gum tissue and leaving behind healthy tissue.
-Laster therapy minimizes bleeding and eliminates the need for sutures and a scalpel, which creates a much more comfortable treatment and recovery.
+A soft tissue laser can be used during the scaling and root planing or Chao Pinhole procedure to help kill bacteria and remove severely damaged periodontal tissue, leaving behind healthy, untouched soft oral tissues.
+Laser therapy minimizes bleeding and eliminates the need for sutures and a scalpel, which creates much more comfortable treatment and recovery.